phaserjs/phaser/README.md

 <a name="road-map"></a>
 ## Road Map

-The majority of Phaser development is now taking place on the Phaser 3 project.
-The Phaser 2 branch will still be supported and issues fixed, but roadmap features have been migrated over to Phaser 3.
+The majority of Phaser development is now taking place on the Lazer (Phaser 3) project.
+The Phaser 2 branch will still be supported and issues fixed, but roadmap features have been migrated over.

 <a name="phaser3"></a>
-## Phaser 3

-We're now a good way in to development of Phaser 3.
-We've been working hard on creating a brand new and extremely powerful renderer.
-Progress reports are posted to the [web site](http://phaser.io/labs) and [Phaser 3 repo](https://github.com/photonstorm/phaser3).

-There is still plenty of time to add your suggestions and feedback in [this forum thread](http://www.html5gamedevs.com/topic/7949-the-phaser-3-wishlist-thread/).

-If you are an exceptional JavaScript developer and would like to join the Phaser 3 development team then let us know.
-We have a limited budget available to pay towards your time.

-## Phaser Nano

-[Phaser Nano](https://github.com/photonstorm/phaser-nano) is a cut-down and optimized build of Phaser designed specifically for super low file-size environments such as banner ads and interstitials.
-It still uses the same friendly API as Phaser but in a much smaller footprint.
-The current release being just 8.3KB.
+## Lazer (Phaser 3)

+Lazer is the new name for Phaser 3.

+Lazer is the next generation of the Phaser game framework.
+Using a completely ES6 base it is renderer agnostic, allowing for DOM, SVG, Canvas and WebGL rendering, across desktop and mobile web browsers.

+You can read all about the philosophy behind Lazer [here](http://phaser.io/news/2016/01/phaser-in-2015-and-beyond) or join the Google Groups [mailing list](https://groups.google.com/d/forum/phaser3-dev) where progress on a regular basis.

 ![div](http://www.phaser.io/images/github/div.png)